Facts about the animal kingdom

 About kangaroos

 Kangaroos are primarily native to Australia, although they can also be found in New Guinea and nearby islands.
-These animals are bipedal because they move by jumping with their two hind legs, which are long and narrow, but very muscular and powerful, which allows them to reach speeds of up to 70 km/h.
-When they move slowly, they use their non-prehensile tail to support themselves and maintain body balance, an aspect that does not occur when they jump, since locomotion in this way is performed very efficiently.
+These animals are bipedal because they move by jumping with their two hind legs, which are long and narrow, but very muscular and powerful, allowing them to reach speeds of up to 70 km/h.
+When they move slowly, they use their non-prehensile tail to support themselves and maintain body balance, an aspect that does not occur when they jump, as locomotion in this way is performed very efficiently.

 You may also want to learn about what kangaroos eat.